jsaund/Barista/README.md

 Barista
 =======

 Barista is a suite of Android widgets.
-The suit currenlty comprises of:
+The suite is currenlty comprised of:
 * Audio Visualizer
 * Radial Progress Bar Indicator